HaxeFoundation/code-cookbook/assets/content/cookbook/Abstract types/abstracts-with-type-params.md

 # Strict typing for stringly-typed extern code

-A common pattern, often found in (but not only in) dynamic languages is to denote the type of some object with a string, for example:
+A common pattern, often found in (but not only in) dynamic languages, is to denote the type of some object with a string, for example:

 ```haxe